cSh4rk/cSh4rk.github.io/blog/_posts/2025-09-25-quick-tips-for-a-better-website.md

   Codes for all of these files exist in my website GitHub repo.

-  For `gh-pages` branch that is used for publishing website files for GitHub Pages:
+  For `gh-pages` branch which is used for publishing website files for GitHub Pages:

   {% raw %}
   ```bash